FluegelsApps/iot-utilities/docs/main/client_configuration.md

 > **_Note:_** The internal and the expansion BLE5/802.15.4 (Gne2) IoT radio can only run in BLE or ZigBee mode at any point in time.
 Running both protocols in parallel is currently not supported (even if this options is available in the configuration).

+The configuration of the Aruba IoT radios is handled in [IoT radio profile](#iot-radio-profile) configuration.

 #### **USB/3rd party IoT radios**

 Aruba supports the extension of Aruba access points using USB with supported 3rd party solutions.
 Depending on the particular solution the integration uses one of the following methods: